hashicorp/terraform-provider-hcp/docs/guides/consul-federation.md

 ---
 subcategory: ""
-page_title: "Consul Federation with Auto HVN Peering - HCP Provider"
+page_title: "Consul Federation with Auto HVN Peering"
 description: |-
     An example of federating a new HCP Consul cluster with an existing one via auto peering.
 ---